gabriel-suau/heat-2d-mpi-hpc-project/README.md

 ## Credits
 All developpers are students at ENSEIRB-MATMECA, a french engineering school located in Talence.

-* Robin Colombier
+* Geoffrey Lebaud
 * Rémi Pégouret
 * Gabriel Suau

 ## Check-list
-- [ ] Make a working sequential version of the code
+- [x] Make a working sequential version of the code
 - [ ] Parallelize the linear solver (Conjugate Gradient Method)
-- [ ] Parallelize the outputs